kbengine/kbengine/kbe/src/lib/python/Doc/library/dis.rst

    Calls ``dict.setitem(TOS1[-i], TOS, TOS1)``.
 Used to implement dict comprehensions.

+   .. versionadded:: 3.1

-For all of the SET_ADD, LIST_APPEND and MAP_ADD instructions, while the added value or key/value pair is popped off, the container object remains on the stack so that it is available for further iterations of the loop.
+For all of the :opcode:`SET_ADD`, :opcode:`LIST_APPEND` and :opcode:`MAP_ADD`
+instructions, while the added value or key/value pair is popped off, the container object remains on the stack so that it is available for further iterations of the loop.

 .. opcode:: RETURN_VALUE